 |Partial working days||3.5d|

-TIP: Elapsed time can be used in the Duration column to ignore non-working time.
+Elapsed time can be used in the Duration column to ignore non-working time (including non-working days and holidays).
 Lead with an “e” to indicate duration in elapsed time (e.g. e3d, e5h).
-The task will start in the amount of time specified regardless of working day length and non-working days in the sheet.

-Predecessors are used to create dependencies between tasks.
+Predecessors are used to create dependencies between items.

 Create a Dependency by Specifying a Predecessor

-- Find the task for which you want to create a predecessor.
+- Find the row for which you want to create a predecessor.

-- In the Predecessor column, type the row number for the task that must occur before the task you’re working with.
+- In the Predecessor column, type the row number for the item that must occur before the item you’re working with.

-NOTE: You can make a task dependent on multiple predecessors by entering the row numbers into the cell, separated by a commas (as in row 7 in the image below).
-Smartsheet will take all preceding tasks into account when determining the dates of the dependent task.
-(For example: on Finish-to-Start relationships, Smartsheet will schedule the dependent task’s start date after the latest occurring end date of all predecessor tasks.)
+- You can make dependencies on multiple predecessors by entering the row numbers into the cell, separated by a commas (as in row 7 in the image below).
+Smartsheet will take all predecessors into account when determining the dates of the dependent.
+(For example: on Finish-to-Start relationships, Smartsheet will schedule the dependent's start date after the latest occurring end date of all predecessors.)

 Change the Attributes for a Predecessor Relationship

-By default, when you specify a predecessor, a Finish-to-Start relationship is established between the tasks.
+By default, when you specify a predecessor, a Finish-to-Start relationship is established between items.

-To make changes to the relationships between dependent tasks and their predecessors, click Edit Predecessors (hover the mouse in any cell in the Predecessors column).
+To make changes to the relationships between dependents and their predecessors, click Edit Predecessors (hover the mouse in any cell in the Predecessors column).
 From the Edit Predecessors form, you can change the relationship type or add lag time.

 You can choose from the following dependency types:

-- Finish-to-Start (FS) - start the task after the predecessor finishes.
+- Finish-to-Start (FS) - start after the predecessor finishes.

-- Finish-to-Finish (FF) - finish the task at the same time the predecessor finishes.
+- Finish-to-Finish (FF) - finish at the same time the predecessor finishes.

-- Start-to-Start (SS) - start the task at the same time the predecessor starts.
+- Start-to-Start (SS) - start at the same time the predecessor starts.

-- Start-to-Finish (SF) - finish the task before the predecessor starts.
+- Start-to-Finish (SF) - finish before the predecessor starts.

-To represent a period of inactivity or overlap between the predecessor and dependent task, you can use lag time.
-For instance, entering 1d into the “Lag (days)” field for a Finish-to-Start dependency causes the dependent task to start an additional working day after its predecessor task finishes.
-To schedule the dependent task to start before the preceding task finishes, use a negative number (for example, -1d) to create lead time.
+To represent a period of inactivity or overlap between the predecessor and dependent, you can use lag time.
+For instance, entering 1d into the “Lag (days)” field for a Finish-to-Start dependency causes the dependents to start an additional working day after its predecessor finishes.
+To schedule the dependents to start before the predecessor finishes, use a negative number (for example, -1d) to create lead time.